How Do You Record eCommerce Sales in Accounting?

 File Sales Tax

 Since the Supreme Court decision in Wayfair, Inc. v.
 South Dakota (2018), eCommerce retailers are subject to the sales tax requirements of each state in which they sell goods.
 That means that potentially, you might have to file 50 different sales tax returns monthly, quarterly, or annually, depending on the state.
-This is incredibly time-consuming for a small business and creates a lot of extra accounting overhead, which is just one of the reasons it’s generally more cost-effective to outsource your accounting and bookkeeping to a professional service like Xendoo.
+This is incredibly time-consuming for a small business and creates a lot of extra accounting overhead, which is just one of the reasons it’s generally more cost-effective to outsource your accounting and bookkeeping to a professional service like xendoo.

 Several tax documents are on a desk.